 When a financial professional joins us, they may also receive compensation in connection with joining our firm.
 This may include an upfront payment and additional compensation based on the growth in total assets they manage.
-This creates incentives for financial professionals to encourage you to move your assets to CSM.
+This creates incentives for financial professionals to encourage you to move your assets to CSM and to produce greater revenues for us.